 A doddle.
 I should be a Nobel prize winner or at least a skinny successful entrepreneur with zero neurosis levels.
 I don’t like marshmallows.

-Now if they put a cheddar scone in front of me, warm from the oven, oozing cheese – all my self-control would go out of the window, jump into flower beds and wave toodle-pip.
+But if they put a Cheddar scone in front of me, warm from the oven, oozing cheese, all my self-control would go out of the window, jump into flower beds and wave bye-bye.
 I couldn’t last even two minutes let alone fifteen – why, the lovely thing would get cold and spoil!
 Or at least not be so so delishhh any more.
 Even if they said I’d get two extra fruit scones with jam and clotted cream after the endurance test.

-These things won’t rise as imposingly as fruit or plain scones – the cheese weighs them down after all considerably, so they will be a bit squatty and wonky.
+The cheese scones don’t rise as imposingly as fruit or plain ones – the cheese weighs them down after all considerably, so they will be a bit squatty and wonky.
 You might shirk from the idea of using diced cheese rather than grated but trust me – they are so much better for it.
-I usually cut them smaller so they are almost like little cheese biscuits, good for breakfast, good for any time of day.
+I usually cut them smallish, with a 6cm/2inch cutter, so they are almost like little cheese biscuits: good for breakfast, good for any time of day.

 The recipe has been adopted from Dan Lepard's 'Short and Sweet - The Best of Home Baking'.